idanudel/openhab-honeywellhome/README.md

 as a response, you finely get your `access_token` and `refresh_token`. keep them - you will need them in step number 5.

 ### 5. Create Openhab Thing:
+After installing the addon SNAPSHOT you will create `Honeywell Home Account Binding Thing` and insert your
+1. Consumer Key
+2. Consumer Secret
+3. Token - from step number 4
+4. Refresh Token - from step number 4